AlexIrwin141/MusicFlaskAPI/readme.md

 Set up PostgreSQL Database:
 Create a PostgreSQL user and database.
 You can use pgAdmin for ease of use:
 CREATE USER username WITH PASSWORD 'yourpassword';
-CREATE DATABASE music_db OWNER username;
+CREATE DATABASE (db_name) OWNER username;

 Run Database Migrations:
 flask db init